Vivek-04022001/documentation/docs/install/manage-add-ons-packages.md

 -   This invokes the target `instance/etc/zope.ini`.
 -   This invokes the target `bin/pip`.

-    -   This creates a `Python` virtual environment if one does not exist.
+    -   This creates a `Python` virtual environment if one doesn't exist.
     -   It installs and upgrades Python package management tools in that virtual environment.

 -   Returning to the target `instance/etc/zope.ini`: